Are you new to the wonderful world of programming?

 And looking to begin coding as an art (hobby), to upgrade your current skill as a software developer, or to get a job at big tech companies such as Google, Facebook, Microsoft, Apple and many more…

-Then you are really wondering, “What are the best programming languages to learn first in 2022″ ?
+Then, you might be wondering, “What are the best programming languages to learn first in 2023″ ?

 However, The answer of this question is not straightforward, There are hundreds of programming languages currently being used for different types of software fields.

 But, Which language is for you to start?